 \section{Numerical simulations and examples}

-In this section, we show examples and numerical simulations of Kuramoto networks on multilayer systems and their respective reduced version that we introduce in this paper.
+In this section, we show examples and numerical simulations of Kuramoto oscillators on a network of networks and its respective reduced version that we introduce in this paper.
 Figure \ref{fig:schematic_representation} shows a graphic representation of this approach.
-We study Kuramoto oscillators on multilayer networks, where each layer is composed of $N$ nodes and has an internal connection structure and coupling (intra-coupling).
-These layers ($M$ in total) are then coupled with an external connection structure (inter-coupling), thus leading to a two-levels coupling scheme (left).
-In this paper, we introduced a reduced ``inter-layers" representation that allows us to investigate on the dynamics of the multilayer system in a simplified way.
-In this simpler representation, each layer is given by a node, which is connected to other nodes following the inter-coupling scheme (right).
-As shown in Sec. \ref{sec:main_idea_kuramoto_multilayer}, the reduced system and the multilayer network have equivalent dynamics and we can broadcast solutions from the former to the latter.
+We study Kuramoto oscillators on multi-level networks, where each area is composed of $N$ nodes and has an internal connection structure and coupling (intra-coupling).
+These areas ($M$ in total) are then coupled with an external connection structure (inter-coupling), thus leading to a two-levels coupling scheme (left).
+In this paper, we introduced a reduced ``inter-area" representation that allows us to investigate the dynamics of the multi-level system in a simplified way.
+In this simpler representation, each area is given by a node, which is connected to other nodes following the inter-coupling scheme (right).
+As shown in Sec. \ref{sec:main_idea_kuramoto_multilayer}, the reduced system and the network of networks have equivalent dynamics and we can broadcast solutions from the former to the latter.